 Tropes in the Boundary series:

-- Canis Latinicus: Finding a mysterious fossil of a never-before-seen organism, one of the protagonists names it Bemmius secordi.
-The secordi is for the Secord family, on whose land it was found.
+- Canis Latinicus: Finding a mysterious fossil of a never-before-seen organism, Helen Sutter names it Bemmius Secordi.
+The Secordi is for the Secord family, on whose land it was found.
 Only a few people catch on that the Bemmius is her covert reference to "Bug Eyed Monster", as she's convinced it's the fossil of an alien but which isn't something she dares state publicly.

 - Contemptible Cover: He gets annoyed every time someone brings up the Flame-Farting Tyrannosaur cover from Boundary.

 - Cult: Madeline's parents were members of one.

 - Designated Victim: Boundary incorporates the Baen Books house joke of killing off Joe Buckley.
 In this book, it's subverted — despite teasing his impending doom from the very first sentence, and on multiple occasions since, he survives.

 - Did Do The Research